This article was republished at Democracy Chronicles on January 17, 2020.

-Diplomacy is simple to define — it is the management of international relations — but hard to do well, as any professional diplomat will readily note.
+Diplomacy can be simple to define as the management of international relations, but hard to do well, as any professional diplomat will readily note.
 Diplomacy is difficult because there are many factors and forces — political, economic, religious, geographic, historical, etc. — including competing individual and group ambitions, and all are pieces in an evolving play that can change its focus at any moment.
 This is often an argument for professionalizing rather than democratizing diplomacy.
 The world’s complexity, the argument goes, calls for well trained and experienced diplomats who can skillfully negotiate the dizzying and potentially explosive mix of interests, cultures and personalities toward peaceful and mutually beneficial ends.
 Amateur ignorance of that complex mix can at best offend, and at worst lead to war.

 At its simplest, democratizing diplomacy means enlarging the circle of participation in diplomacy.
 Whether professional diplomats like it or not, diplomacy experts explain that newer communication technologies (the internet, smart phones, social media, etc.) are already breaking the traditional near-monopoly of governments over diplomacy, giving ordinary people — individuals, networks and non-governmental organizations — more power in international relations (e.g., Grant 2005, Nye 2011).